lvjiaxuan/eslint-config/README.md

 }
 ```

-fix on save. vscode settings as below:
+Fix on save.
+VScode settings as below:
 ```json
 {
   "editor.codeActionsOnSave": {